Simply Business homepage

 Share on FacebookShare on TwitterShare on LinkedIn

-So you’ve decided to set up your handyman business - now what?
-We’ve got the lowdown on getting your general contractor license in Wisconsin.
+So you’ve decided to get going on your handyman business — now what?
+We’ve got the lowdown on Wisconsin contractor license requirements.

 Does Wisconsin Require a Contractor License?

-If you want to make money through your general contracting business, you need a Wisconsin contractor license.
-It’s a must-have, not a nice-to-have.
+If you want to make money through your general contracting business, you’ll likely need a license to comply with Wisconsin contractor laws.

-Business insurance is another requirement to get your contractor license.
+In many cases, general liability insurance is another requirement to obtain your contractor license.
 By having general liability insurance, you won’t be stripped of everything you own to pay for property damage or bodily injury.
 Accidents can happen, but they don’t have to drain your personal bank account.

-Does a Handyman Need a License in Wisconsin?
+Does a Handyman Need a Wisconsin Contractor License?

-Yes, you’ll need a Wisconsin Dwelling Contractor Qualifier license.
-Read on to learn what's required and how to apply.
+Yes, you’ll need a license to work as a handyman in the Badger state.
+Read on to learn what's required and how to apply for it.

 Applying for a WI Contractor’s License?